zachenn/Scripts/README.md

 # Scripts
-This repository is a collection of different scripts I've written.
+This repository is a collection of different scripts I've written, organized by language.

 ## Python